-Development and Operation of Hospital Infrastructure of Ixtapaluca (DOIHI), the asset management organization at the hospital will use Xerafy’s UHF RFID tags as part of its RFID tracking solution provided by Xerafy’s partner, HTK, to track and manage surgical instruments and other hospital’s assets.
+Development and Operation of Hospital Infrastructure of Ixtapaluca (DOIHI), the asset management organization at the hospital will use Xerafy’s UHF RFID tags as part of its surgical instrument tracking system provided by Xerafy’s partner, HTK, to track and manage surgical instruments and other hospital’s assets.
 DOIHI is a division of the construction firm GIA, and provides surgical instruments and devices to HRAEI, in addition to maintaining and sterilizing the tools, providing asset management services.

-Xerafy’s autoclavable XS and XXS tags are attached to each surgical instrument, and the unique ID number encoded to that tag was paired in the HTK software with details about the tool to which it was attached.
+Xerafy’s Autoclavable RFID tags are attached to each surgical instrument, and the unique ID number encoded to that tag was paired in the HTK software with details about the tool to which it was attached.

 “We urgently needed a solution for the high cost of managing our surgical instruments and operation workflow,” said Jorge Mario Lopez Arango, DOIHI’s general manager.
 “HTK and Xerafy have delivered that to us.
 With this application, HRAEI becomes the first hospital in Mexico and Latin America to use RFID technology in surgical kits.”

 “HRAEI has embraced RFID across its operations to improve efficiency and reduce costs,” said Gabriel Haddad, HTK’s CEO.
 “Xerafy’s autoclavable tags are a perfect fit for the surgical instrument tracking application, which will not only improve productivity but also enhance patient safety.”